Mrunmay-0615/StyleTransfer/README.md

 To evaluate style transfer, I will use the discriminator's accuracy.
 If the style transfer is very good, the accuracy should be close to 50% as the discriminator will find it difficult to classify whether the image is synthetic or an actual Vangogh artwork.

 I evaluated the model on a test set of around 2000 images.
-The following metrics were obtained.

 ### Additional Experiments